 Frequently Asked Questions

-We offer all different types of projects, including remote document review.
-When you fill out your profile, be sure to choose "Remote" as an option in the "Project Locations" section to be considered for these types of projects.
+Agencies and law firms offer all different types of projects through DocReviewers.com, including remote reviews.
+When you fill out your profile, be sure to choose "Remote" as an option in the "Project Locations" section to be considered for remote projects.

 DocReviewers.com is free for reviewers to use to be invited to projects.